TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ## Location Code Endpoint

-GET a CityMotion WebView for a single Location Code.
+GET a CityMotion-Web for a single Location Code.

 This endpoint returns a fully-formed HTML webpage (using the React framework), that displays transportation choices at a single physical location associated with a Location Code.
 The information is curated by TransitScreen for your users.
 The information asynchronously updates every 55 seconds.